Camillaneri/NiftyApp/README.md

 This API endpoint uses GraphQL [website](https://graphql.org/), an open-source data query and manipulation language for APIs to access the database where URLs and information about artworks are stored.
 To obtain artworks data we need to send a POST request to the endpoint, we use Online GraphiQL [website](https://cloud.hasura.io/public/graphiql) a tool that allows us to explore the database structure and build a request in JSON format.

 1. We insert the API endpoint
 2. In the Explorer section, we can get an understanding of the structure of the database and the “fields” we can query
 3. We can use the Documentation Explorer to know the types and values that are allowed on the query fields.
-4. A Grapql query in JSON format is built automatically, we can send it to see the response.
+4. A GraphQL query in JSON format is built automatically, we can send it to see the response.
-5. The Grapql query can be directly used in the javascript HTTP request.
+5. The GraphQL query can be directly used in the JavaScript HTTP request.

 We use this format to send the request in javascript: